sarpuslu/rnn/README.md

 In this project, fixed size window of past S&P500 daily index values are fed into the network and mapped to the next day's value.
 This one step ahead forecasting system is tested with various RNN architectures and compared by forecasting errors observed.

 ## Details
-See the pdf file for an in depth description of the project and the results.
-[Click here](https://github.com/sarpuslu/rnn/blob/master/Stock%20Time%20Series%20Forecasts%20by%20Recurrent%20Neural%20Networks.pdf)
+[Click here](https://github.com/sarpuslu/rnn/blob/master/Stock%20Time%20Series%20Forecasts%20by%20Recurrent%20Neural%20Networks.pdf) to see the pdf file for an in depth description of the project and the results.

-See jupyter notebook to see an application of GRU Recurrent Neural Network to forecast one day ahead SP500 index values given four day length lagged fixed length window inputs.
-[Click here] (https://github.com/sarpuslu/rnn/blob/master/rnn-sp500index-forecast.ipynb)
+[Click here](https://github.com/sarpuslu/rnn/blob/master/rnn-sp500index-forecast.ipynb) to see the jupyter notebook to see an application of GRU Recurrent Neural Network to forecast one day ahead SP500 index values given four day length lagged fixed length window inputs.